Infinity547/Annotation-of-Ravi-Vakil-s-FOAG-The-Rising-Sea/README.md

 This may be a good book to get started: https://www.uio.no/studier/emner/matnat/math/MAT4215/data/masteragbook.pdf

-If you want to see something about divisors, we can see my note ``PAG.pdf".
+If you want to see something about divisors, we can see my note "PAG.pdf".